On this page

 Doreen Birchfield and Debz Turner are volunteers at Tauranga Hospital's Children's Ward and are being thanked for their dedication as National Volunteer Week is marked (17-23 June).

-"The kids love asking me how old I am," said 81-year-old mother, grandmother and great-grandmother Doreen.
+"The kids love asking me how old I am," says 81-year-old mother, grandmother and great-grandmother Doreen.
 "One little girl asked me once and when I told her she screwed her face up and said: 'Yuck you're nearly 100!'"

 Come rain, hail or sunshine, Doreen has walked from her home to the hospital every Wednesday for her two-hour 'shift' since 1996.
 She started volunteering at Auckland's Princess Margaret Hospital in 1989 and spent six years at Starship Children's Hospital before moving to Tauranga.
 On Mondays, Doreen also volunteers to spend time with the 'elderly' at Tauranga's Fraser Manor resthome.